-(Example: If an individual scores 4 in Applied Math, 3 in Graphic Literacy, and 5 in Workplace Documents, a Bronze certificate is awarded.)
+(Example: If an individual scores 4 in Applied Mathematics, 3 in Graphic Literacy, and 5 in Workplace Documents, a Bronze certificate is awarded.)

-10.2 What are the benefits to my adult learners and my program to becoming involved with the Kansas WORKReady!
-Certificate initiative?
+10.2 What are the benefits to my adult learners and my program?

-The Kansas WORKReady!
-Certificate, signed by the Governor of Kansas, is beneficial to students in secondary and post-secondary schools who are earning their diploma, degree or other industry certificate.
-The WORKReady!
-Certificate indicates a student is prepared with basic transferable skills and is equipped to learn job-specific skills.
+The NCRC Certificate, signed by the Governor of Kansas, is beneficial to students in secondary and post-secondary schools who are earning their diploma, degree, or other industry certificate.
+The NCRC indicates a student is prepared with basic transferable skills and is equipped to learn job-specific skills.